umalabs/auditable-authorization/README.md

 * The URI that identifies who created the credential.
 * The MAC value of the last claim copied from the previous credential.

-Aditional claims can be added by the respective principal at any time until the credential is sent to the next principal.
+Aditional claims can be added by the respective principal at any time until the credential sequence is sent to the next principal.

-The sequence of credentials is terminated by the terminal, final MAC value of the sequence.
+Before sending the credential sequence to another principal, this sequence is locked with a hash value of the final MAC value to prevent further chaining.
+Only the authorization server may issue the unlocked credentials.
+If another principal wants to continue in chaining, it must contact the authorization server to unlock the credential sequence.

 #### *C. Verification*